azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ![Log Analytics Workspace](img/law-query-console.png "Log Analytics Workspace")

-During the following example queries I assume that you have used *azurebuddy.online* as scan target.
+During the following example queries I assume that you have used *azurebuddy.online* as a scan target.
 Other cases, you just have to replace *azurebuddy.online* with your own scan target.

 **Example 1**
 *Show only the HTTP related records recorded within the last 30 minutes for my current scan target..*